jsnshrmn/vagrant_infrastructure/README.md

 Vagrant Troubleshooting
 -----------------------

-It maybe be neccessary to do a `halt` or `reload` if the guest VM gets confused about its network, or loses its fileshares.
-This most frequently happens when the host machine goes to sleep and/or moves between networks.
+### Network weirdness

+If the guest VM gets confused about its network, can't talk to the internet, or loses it's fileshares, it maybe be neccessary to do reboot your VMs with `vagrant halt && vagrant up` or `vagrant reload`.
+If Vagrant is unable to successfully issue these commands,  you may need to use the VirtualBox GUI to halt the VM before restarting it with `vagrant up`.

+### Mounted fileshares and vboxsf errors

 In cases where vagrant up fails because it can't mount the vboxsf vagrant share you can typically fix that by re-running `vagrant up` again until it succeeds.

-### Normal Errors: "UNREACHABLE"
+### Ansible "UNREACHABLE" error

 If you see blocks of errors like the following chunk of "UNREACHABLE", that's probably OK.
 We've standardized the network configuration across all of the projects and the result is that you're probably not building all of the available machines for any particular project.
 ```